 headed the Scotia Capital preferred share trading desk.
 After Scotia Capital settled the proceedings against it, Berry

-moved for production by RS of documents relating to that settlement and the negotiations leading to it, arguing that this documentation was relevant to the case against him for a couple of reasons.
+by RS of documents relating to that settlement and the negotiations leading to it, arguing that this documentation was relevant to the case against him for a couple of reasons.
 Firstly, Berry

 argued that the terms of the settlement could impact on the credibility of any Scotia Capital witnesses testifying against him.
 Secondly, Berry